M. P. Moller: History

-Prior to World War II, Möller had been a low-cost supplier.
+Prior to World War II, Möller had been a low-cost organ supplier.
 With the end of the war, Möller began to compete somewhat with Aeolian-Skinner for higher-end pipe organs, including the revision of the Skinner organ at Saint Thomas Church (Manhattan) in 1948, although some of Möller's success in this area was due to quicker delivery rather than tonal superiority.
-One example of Möller's product is the pair of instruments dedicated in 1965 at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
+In 1950, Central Presbyterian Church (Manhattan) installed the Möller Opus 8000, a large four-manual, 79-rank instrument.
+Möller promoted the organ in trade journals and through special performances.
+The organ was featured during the 1956 American Guild of Organists National Convention.
+Another example of Möller's product is the pair of instruments dedicated in 1965 at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
 A three-manual organ was installed in the transept and a four-manual in the rear gallery.
 In the same year, Möller installed the large four-manual organ at St. Paul the Apostle Church in New York City.
 This instrument, in the church's famously reverberant acoustic, has been celebrated by generations of organists.
 Virgil Fox recorded The Christmas Album on the Möller at St. Paul the Apostle in 1965.
 1966 saw the completion of another large organ in Buffalo, New York's Central Presbyterian Church.

 The largest Möller church organ, built as a single new instrument, is installed in Calvary Church, Charlotte, North Carolina, Opus 11739, completed in 1990.
 Möller also built a large number of theatre organs, often known as the "Möller Deluxe" organ.
 The company's largest theatre instrument still resides in Atlanta's Fox Theatre, affectionately known as the "Mighty Mo" since 1929.